NSYNC (album)

-'NSYNC is the debut studio album by American boy band NSYNC, initially released in Germany on May 26, 1997 by Trans Continental Records and internationally on March 24, 1998 by RCA Records.
-Following the success of the album's initial release, with singles "I Want You Back" and "Tearin' Up My Heart" reaching the top ten on the Official German Charts, and the album reaching number one on the Offizielle Top 100.
+'NSYNC is the debut studio album by American boy band NSYNC, initially released in Germany on May 26, 1997, by Trans Continental Records, and internationally on March 24, 1998, by RCA Records.
+The album reached number one on the Offizielle Top 100 and includes the singles "I Want You Back" and "Tearin' Up My Heart".

-The album has since sold over 15 million copies worldwide, with the album earning a diamond certification in the US, as well as peaking at number two on the Billboard 200.
+The album has since sold over 15 million copies worldwide, with the album earning a Diamond certification in the US, as well as peaking at number 2 on the Billboard 200.

 Background

 Band formation

 In 1995, Chris Kirkpatrick met with Lou Pearlman to talk about forming a pop group.
 Pearlman said that he would finance the group if Kirkpatrick would find other young male singers to be with him in the band.
 This prompted Kirkpatrick to start forming the group, so he called Justin Timberlake who had been a member of the Mickey Mouse Club.
 Justin joined and recommended his friend Joshua "JC" Chasez, who also was a cast member on the Mickey Mouse Club.
 Later, the three bumped into Joey Fatone, whom they all knew, at a club and he became the fourth member to join.

 Initially, Jason Galasso was chosen as the group's bass singer and fifth member.
 After several weeks of rehearsals, the group set up a showcase and began planning to officially sign with Pearlman's Trans Continental Label.
 However, at the last minute, Galasso dropped out as he was not fond of the group's musical direction, claiming that being a teen idol was never a goal of his.
 The group started to search for people to replace Galasso.
 Timberlake soon called his vocal coach, who suggested a 16-year-old from Mississippi named Lance Bass, who flew to Orlando to audition and was immediately accepted into the group.